TabunKaze03/MahjongKaze/README.md

 ```
 After you self Kan, those four cards all in your HandDeck will be placed in your “Kan zone”, treat them as the cards discarded as they cannot be moved or involved in future gameplay.

-After you self Kan, you will be assigned with a new card from Cardmountain and you will be asked to discard one card after it.
+After you self Kan, you will be assigned a new card from Cardmountain and asked to discard one card after it.

-It is strongly suggested that you should self Kan whenever you can because it is meaningless to keep them in you hand, but if you have any special strategy, use “skip” to continue without Kan.
+It is strongly suggested that you should self Kan whenever you can because keeping them in your hand is meaningless, but if you have any special strategy, use “skip” to continue without Kan.
 ```sh
 skip
 ```

 ## Goal

-Your goal is to Pon or Kan as much as possible to get rid of cards in your HandDeck, When you have only one card in your HandDeck, you will need to wait for the last same card either discarded from others(Ron), or assigned to you in your round(Zumo).
+Your goal is to Pon or Kan as much as possible to get rid of cards in your HandDeck.
+When you have only one card in your HandDeck, you will need to wait for the last same card either be discarded from others(Ron) or assigned to you in your round(Zumo).

 Example:
 ```sh